Where are the negotiators?

 U.S. Special Envoy for Iran

-European Union High Representative for Foreign Affairs and Security Policy
+High Representative of the EU for Foreign Affairs

 What are the known outstanding issues?